Diabetes in dogs

 Causes of diabetes in dogs

 Some research has shown that certain breeds are more predisposed to diabetes than others, suggesting that genetics plays a role in some breeds.
-Some of the breeds with a higher incidence of the disease are Beagles, Dachshunds, Golden Retrievers, Pinscher, Labradors, Westland Highland Terrier and Tibetan Spaniel Terriers.
+Some of the breeds with a higher incidence of the disease are Beagles, Dachshunds, Golden Retrievers, Pinschers, Labradors, Westland Highland Terrier and Tibetan Spaniel Terriers.

 Treatment for diabetes in dogs